-The inset to Fig.~\ref{fig:diffraction}(a) shows a long-camera-length diffraction difference pattern isolating a single pair of Bragg peaks $(1\bar{2}10)$, aligned vertically in the image, with two additional satellite peaks visible, aligned horizontally.
-The difference pattern is formed by subtracting pumped exposures from unpumped at a delay of 4 ps.
-The more intense of the two highlighted Bragg peaks results from scattering off the $\mathrm{WSe}_2$ monolayer, the other from the $\mathrm{MoSe}_2$ monolayer.
-The interlayer twist angle controls the separation in reciprocal space between the two Bragg peaks, measured here to be $2^\circ$.
 The sixfold symmetry of the real-space moir\'e pattern entails that scattering from the moir\'e superlattice forms a hexagon dressing each Bragg peak.
 The satellites observable in the inset to Fig.~\ref{fig:diffraction}(a) lie at scattering vectors where monolayer contributions overlap.
-Static selected area electron diffraction (SAED) from twisted bilayer graphene performed by others shows that the intensity of moir\'e satellite peaks decays exponentially with twist angle between $0.5^\circ$--$2^\circ$ \cite{yoo2019atomic}.
-These results, and static SAED data from $1^\circ$ twisted $\mathrm{WSe}_2/\mathrm{MoS}_2$ \cite{kim2022anomalous}, are consistent with our observation of two satellites along the midline of a $(1\bar{2}10)$ Bragg pair.
+Static selected area electron diffraction (SAED) from twisted bilayer graphene performed by others shows that the intensity of moir\'e satellite peaks decays exponentially with twist angle between $0.5^\circ$--$2^\circ$~\cite{yoo2019atomic}.
+These results, and static SAED data from $1^\circ$ twisted $\mathrm{WSe}_2/\mathrm{MoS}_2$~\cite{kim2022anomalous}, are consistent with our observation of two satellites along the midline of a $(\bar{1}\bar{1}20)$ Bragg pair.
+Interlayer interactions strain the monolayers: simulated diffraction patterns presented in Fig.~\ref{fig:diffraction}(b) show that satellite peaks are absent without this strain and grow in intensity as strain increases (see Appendix~\ref{simulation} for simulation details).
 A future work will present time-series data showing the detailed dynamics of the moir\'e superstructure.